Genuine multipartite entanglement from many-electron systems

 This approach has been applied to the study of spin entanglement in a Fermi gas~\cite{Vedral03a,Oh04a} --- a minimalist model for electrons in metals.
-While the single-particle orbitals of the Fermi gas are fully delocalized in space (plane waves), the extracted spins can be labelled through the eigenfunctions of the position operator (Dirac deltas), which are fully localized in space.
-The spin entanglement of the particles extracted at given positions decreases monotonically with the interparticle distance, and is nonzero as long as such distance is sufficiently small compared to the Fermi wave length~\cite{Vedral03a,Oh04a}.
+While the single-particle orbitals of the Fermi gas are fully delocalized in space (plane waves), the extracted spins can be labeled through the eigenfunctions of the position operator.
+The resulting spin entanglement of the extracted particles monotonically decreases with the interparticle distance, and is nonzero as long as such distance is sufficiently small compared to the Fermi wave length~\cite{Vedral03a,Oh04a}.
 This analysis has been generalized to atomic and molecular systems, where the length scale characterizing the decay of spin entanglement is inhomogeneous --- clearly reflecting the presence of atomic shells and molecular bonds --- and is directly related to key ingredients in electronic structure theory~\cite{Pittalis15a}.

 In this Letter, we turn to investigate the {\em genuine} multipartite entanglement (GME), which involves more than two parties.
-While an early work has shown that no GME can be extracted from a Fermi gas~\cite{Lunkes05a}, we demonstrate here that such an extraction is possible in general, and specifically in the case of realistic atomistic states.
+While an early work has claimed that no GME can be extracted from a Fermi gas~\cite{Lunkes05a} { and, more generally, from uncorrelated closed-shell states,} we demonstrate here that such an extraction is instead possible. { Close to maximal GME is also shown to result from correlated eigenstates of prominent interacting electron models, ranging from Hubbard to atomistic Hamiltonians.
+In all these cases, } the generation of GME is mediated by single-particle orbitals { that possess a clear physical meaning and are spatially localized: a feature that} suggests the possibility of extracting the particles from well-defined locations.

-We show, furthermore, that the generation of GME is mediated by single-particle orbitals with a direct physical chemical picture, namely, the localized orbitals used in the Orthogonal Valence Bond (OVB) approach~\cite{Genesis,JCE-OVB}.
-As will become clear below, a key to the finding is the fact that both single-configurational and multi-configurational states can receive an OVB representation, and the localization in space of these orbitals suggests the possibility of extracting the particles from well-defined locations.

-{\em Proof of concept}.~If the number of extracted electrons coincides with the overall number of particles ($n=N$), the extracted spin state $\rho_s^{(n)}$ coincides with a pure state \cite{SM}; in the ket notation, this is hereafter referred to as $|\Psi^{(n)}_s\rangle$.
-According to the foregoing discussion, this state is described by the $n$BRDM: